How-To

 After Converting: Should You Compress the PDF?

 Spreadsheets converted to PDF are usually small — a few hundred kilobytes for a typical data table.
-The exception is workbooks that contain embedded charts with many data points, high-resolution images inserted into cells, or dozens of sheets.
+The exception is workbooks that contain embedded charts with many data points, high-resolution images, or dozens of sheets.
 If your Excel PDF is unexpectedly large, running it through a PDF compressor can reduce the file size significantly without affecting the text or table content at all.

 Convert your Excel spreadsheet to PDF now